The Secrets of the Red Sea

 The Secrets of the Red Sea (French: Les secrets de la Mer Rouge) is a 1937 French adventure film directed by Richard Pottier and starring Harry Baur, Gaby Basset and Alexandre Mihalesco.
 It was based on the 1931 novel of the same title by Henry de Monfreid.
 The film's sets were designed by the art director Lucien Aguettand.

+Synopsis

+Saïd Ali, an elderly Arab, lives on an island in the Red Sea and spends his days collecting pearls.
+A rival plots to kill him in order to steal his wealth.